 It’s one of the biggest historical sites in the nation, with many things to explore.
 You will be able to see recreations of 18th-century homes as well as original buildings from the 18th, 17th, and 19th centuries.
 It’s a living museum, and all of the employees wear period clothing to amp up the immersion.
 Kids are bound to love it.

 Learn about history in Yorktown

 In addition to Williamsburg, consider Yorktown.
-It’s a part of the Historic Triangle along with Williamsburg and Jamestown.
+It’s part of the Historic Triangle along with Williamsburg and Jamestown.
 What makes it famous is the siege of Yorktown.
 That was the last grand battle in the American War of Independence.
 It’s great to visit if you’re into history.
-Furthermore, it’s a fantastic place to live as well, and if you’re interested you can contact one of the best moving companies Virginia to help with your move.
+Furthermore, it’s a fantastic place to live as well, and if you’re interested, you can contact one of the best moving companies Virginia to help with your move.

 One of the biggest cavern systems in the United States is located right here in Virginia.
 You can tackle them yourself or buy tickets for one of the guided tours.
 It’s ethereal to see all of the rock formations and huge cathedral-sized caves in person.
 Additionally, self storage Alexandria VA options are also quite close, in case you want to get two jobs done at once.
 You can first run errands in Alexandria and then continue towards Luray Caverns for some fun and relaxation.

 Finally, there’s Shenandoah National Park.
 It will amaze you with scenic views, forested trails, waterfalls, and wildlife.
 The park is especially beautiful during fall when all of the leaves turn shades of red.
 Another bonus is the price.
 Tickets are $10 per person.